visshhnu/DevopsASP.Net-1/README.md

-# AspNetCore-PR
+# AspNetCore Devops
-Sample project for demoing PR validation in Azure DevOps
+Sample project for demoing validation in Azure DevOps